bestia-dev/tutorials_rust_wasm/README.md

 ## youtube video tutorial

-In my video tutorial series I explain how I use my development environment.
+In my video tutorial series "bestia-dev Tutorials for Rust programming language" I explain how I use my development environment.
 You can see steps and processes that are not explained in README files.

 <!-- markdownlint-disable MD033 -->